Migraine surgery: Posterior nerves

 Chronic irritation of the occipital nerves is called occipital neuralgia and is frequently the cause of migraine symptoms.
 The greater occipital and third occipital nerves are addressed through an incision at the base of the scalp in the upper neck by either a vertical or transverse incision.
 Incisions are usually placed within the hairline.
 The greater occipital nerve travels through several muscle layers (including the trapezius muscle and splenius capitis muscle) where it is often compressed, and therefore surgery for this nerve involves releasing it from tight muscle and fascia in the upper neck.
 Blood vessels found crossing the nerve such as the occipital artery may be divided in order to avoid chronic pressure and irritation of the greater occipital nerve.
 The third occipital nerve is a small nerve that travels near the greater occipital nerve and may treated similarly in order to alleviate chronic irritation.

 The lesser occipital nerve is a small nerve that has additionally been found to be associated with migraine pain.
 This nerve is found near the sternocleidomastoid muscle and may be decompressed or divided here through a small incision.
+Alternative techniques localize the lesser occipital nerve through the same posterior hairline incision as the greater occipital nerves.
 As this small nerve provides feeling for a small region of the scalp, the minimal numbness resulting from the division of this nerve often goes un-noticed.Neurostimulation surgery, in which electrical stimulators are implemented over the occipital and/or superorbital nerves, has also been used to treat migraines, although there is scarce evidence for the effectiveness of this procedure.